Park MGM: Features

 Park MGM includes a 76982 sqft casino.
 Upon its initial opening in 1996, it featured 2,200 slot machines, 95 table games, a high-limit gaming area, a race and sports book, and a bingo room with seating for 550.

 The resort interior included the Street of Dreams, a French-themed area featuring cobblestone walkways, gas lights, and gargoyles.
 The property featured 22000 sqft of retail space divided into three sections, including the Street of Dreams.
 The facade along the Strip featured fountains, staircases and arches.
 This was removed in 2013, making way for restaurant space.

 The resort's pool area included a wave pool and lazy river.
 The CityCenter Tram was added in 2009, connecting Monte Carlo with two other MGM properties, CityCenter and the Bellagio.
 The poker room was closed in 2017, as the Bellagio and CityCenter already offered such facilities.
 As Park MGM, the resort updated its sports book to resemble a sports bar and offer food.
 The updated property also added 77000 sqft of convention space.

 In 2018, Houston Hospitality opened On the Record, an 11000 sqft speakeasy and nightclub.
 It has capacity for approximately 1,000 people, and includes a double-decker bus converted into a DJ booth.
 In 2019, restaurateur Bricia Lopez opened Mama Rabbit, a bar specializing in tequila and mezcal.
 The name is a reference to Mayahuel, a female deity who is mother to a group of rabbits known as the Centzon Tōtōchtin.

 Hotels

 The Monte Carlo opened with 3,014 rooms, and now has 2,700 as Park MGM.

-The property has featured a hotel-within-a-hotel on two occasions.
-Following the 2008 fire, the 32nd floor was stripped down in order to repair water damage.
-The entire floor was renovated and rebranded as Hotel32.
-A renovation of the floor had already been planned at the time of the fire, and the incident prompted a complete rebuild.